 - Bake.
-Bake the dough on the center rack for 40 to 45 minutes.
+Bake the dough in a preheated 375F oven on the center rack for 40 to 45 minutes.
 When finished, remove the loaf from the oven and brush the crust with the melted butter.
 Cool in the pan for 10 minutes, then transfer the loaf to a wire rack to cool completely before slicing.

 - Make sure your starter is active before you start.
 Drop a small piece in a bowl of water to see if it floats.
 It it does, then it's ready!
 If not, then it may need 1-2 more feedings.